bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 ## East Gate

 We get into the right line.
 There is a long line to enter the city.
 We distract all the people in line and get to the front of the line faster.
+The name of the guard that we buy the pass from is [[Sergeant Vaylin]].

+# Eldoria

+We enter the city of [[Eldoria]].
+The gate is a stone wall that is 20ft high with a portculis.
+The city looks very well defended and the road is cobblestone.

+The road is flanked by large statues.
+We go to the [[Gilded Tankard Tavern]].

+## Gilded Tankard Tavern

+There are not many patrons there.